topkecleon/telegram-bot-bash/README.md

 Bashbot is desingned to run manually by the user who installed it.
 Nevertheless it's possible to run it by an other user-ID, as a system service or sceduled from cron.
 This is onyl recommended for experiend linux users.

 ### Run as other user or system service
-Running bashbot as an other user is only possibleers with sudo rigths.
+Running bashbot as an other user is only possible with sudo rigths.

 Setup the environment for the user you want to run bashbot and enter desired username, e.g. nobody :
 ```bash
 ./bashbot.sh init
 ```

-Edit the example file ```bashbot.rc```, uncomment the ```runcmd=``` availible on your system and edit the following lines to fit xyour configuration:
+Edit the file ```bashbot.rc``` and edit the following lines to fit your configuration:
 ```
 #######################
 # Configuration Section